 The vorticity field inherits the solenoidal property of (\ref{ns}) $\nabla. \omega=0$.
 At every given instant of time, we recover the velocity from the di-vorticity from the Biot-Savart relation

 where $\Delta^{-1}$ stands for the Laplacian inverse in $\Upomega$ satisfying (\ref{bc}).
 This is an elliptic relation, just like the solution of (\ref{pp}).
 Neither contains time information.

 To solve dynamic problems for fluid motions, we may tackle either (\ref{ns})-(\ref{pp}) or (\ref{vort})-(\ref{bs}) with appropriate initial and boundary data.
-In theory, each set of the equations defines a {\it parabolic-elliptic} system by the assumption of incompressibility.
-The Navier-Stokes equations describe the mean velocity as well as pressure (in the sense of ensemble averages) and do not model the random fluctuations in turbulent motions.
+In theory, each set of the equations defines a parabolic-elliptic system by the assumption of incompressibility.
+The Navier-Stokes equations describe the mean velocity as well as the pressure (in the sense of ensemble averages) and do not model the random fluctuations in turbulent motions.
 For practical purposes, it is precisely the motive underlying the continuum hypothesis where only mean flow quantities, such as skin friction and average energy dissipation increase over transition, really matter.

 The study of the transitional dynamics is to address the mechanism of {\it en masse} scale initiation by the term $(\bfu.\nabla) \bfu$.
 Consequently, the causality of external disturbances on flow development is of secondary importance; the effects of extraneous forcing can only be well-quantified once the intrinsic transition has been understood.
 In the present paper, an effort is made to analyse the non-linear dynamics by solving Burgers' equation numerically.
 We shall present our numerical evidence for the intrinsic process in small-viscosity flows.
-By examining the solutions, we anticipate to distinguish the hallmarks of the transition process as identified from experiments.
+By examining the solutions, we are able to identify the hallmarks of the transition process as observed in experiments.